 “The Messengers,” won Best Animated Film at CWVFF 2018.
-Recently, Director Robert Hernandez took some time to share with us reflections from his journey in creating this film.
+Recently, Director Robert Fernandez took some time to share with us reflections from his journey in creating this film.

 What was your background in filmmaking before directing this film?
 How did this project challenge you as a director?